 When asked to describe Lincoln in three words, Sir Graeme says: "Friendly, connected, practical.

 “Lincoln’s an incredible place to be — any past or present student or staff member can attest to that.
 The opportunities for students are second to none, and lecturers and tutors go above and beyond to help.”

-Current student and Lincoln University Students’ Association President
+Alumnus and former Lincoln University Students’ Association President

 He says Lincoln offers a great student experience, produces employable graduates, and provides a lot of opportunities.